 VHD =cp 1300 m2200 mρ(z) [θh-θ(z)] dz, [J m-2],

 where θh is the potential temperature at height h, ρ(z) and θ(z) are the air density and potential temperature from the twice-daily rawinsonde sounding, respectively.
 The specific heat of air at constant pressure is denoted as cp, and dz is 10 m.
 The VHD is the heat required to warm an atmospheric column with a 1-m2 base to the potential temperature observed at the top of the basin at height h=2200 m, bringing the underlying atmosphere to a dry adiabatic lapse rate.
-Calculations were performed using the twice-daily radiosondes launched by the National Weather Service (NWS) at the KSLC site, additional radiosondes launched during intensive observational periods, and based on the pseudo-vertical temperature soundings recorded along the northeastern valley sidewall.
+Calculations were performed using the twice-daily radiosondes launched by the NWS at the KSLC site, additional radiosondes launched during intensive observational periods, and based on the pseudo-vertical temperature soundings recorded along the northeastern valley sidewall.
 For the Salt Lake Valley, the elevation range between 1300 m ASL (valley floor) and the height of 2200 m, corresponding the mean ridge height surrounding the valley, are used.
 Calculations of VHD reveal the episodes of high atmospheric stability during the passage of high-pressure centers across Northern Utah.

 Table 2: Locations and elevation of Hobo® automatic temperature dataloggers deployed along an elevation transect in the northeastern Salt Lake City Basin during UWFPS.